wuchen-huawei/Readme/Python-README.md

 **where:**

 - `with_file_log`:
-  - `path`: log file path
+    - `path` means log file path.
-  - `log_level`: log level, default is INFO
+    - `log_level` means log level, default is INFO.
-  - `max_bytes`: size of single log file, default is 10485760 bytes
+    - `max_bytes` means size of single log file, the default value is 10485760 bytes.
-  - `backup_count`: count of log file, default is 5
+    - `backup_count` means count of log file, the default value is 5.
 - `with_stream_log`:
-  - `stream`: stream object, default is sys.stdout
+    - `stream` means stream object, the default value is sys.stdout.
-  - `log_level`: log level, default is INFO
+    - `log_level` means log level, the default value is INFO.

 After enabled log, the SDK will print the access log by default, every request will be recorded in console like: